Berkeley Protesters Clash With Pro-Trump Groups During Nationwide Tax-Day Rallies

 The Berkeley unease was a far cry from the typical Saturday at the MLK Jr. Civic Center Park where the community holds a weekly Farmers’ Market.
 Instead of produce, parkgoers were treated to a barrage of arguments, and in some cases flying fists.

-The confrontations that erupted in Berkeley came on a day when thousands held Tax-Day rallies in Portland, New York City, and Washington D.C to name a few.
+The confrontations that erupted in Berkeley came on a day when thousands held Tax-Day rallies in Portland, New York City, and Washington, D.C., to name a few.
 The rallies, like most these days, were focused on Trump.
-This time, protesters were speaking out against the President’s continued insistence that people have moved on from caring about his precedent-setting move not to release his tax returns.
+This time, protesters were speaking out against the president’s continued insistence that people have moved on from caring about his precedent-setting move not to release his tax returns.

-The rallies held nationwide would appear to indicate that many citizens are indeed still concerned about the President’s lack of transparency when it comes to his tax returns.
-Further, the face-off at Berkeley shows that the acrimony between those who show unwavering support for the President and those who protest him is growing.
+The rallies held nationwide would appear to indicate that many citizens are indeed still concerned about the president’s lack of transparency when it comes to his tax returns.
+Further, the face-off at Berkeley shows that the acrimony between those who show unwavering support for the president and those who protest him is growing.

 [Featured Image by Mary Altaffer/AP Images]